ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/.ipynb_checkpoints/0_general_setup-checkpoint.md

 ### 2.1 Maps

-They are included in the folder _maps_, classified according to topics (_channels_, _general_, _lakes_...).
+They are included in the folder [_maps_], classified according to topics (_channels_, _general_, _lakes_...).
 This organization is voluntary, you can find your own way to organize the maps, as long as you reference them correctly in the settings file.

-The specific maps for this case study were created by cutting the global maps to the catchment defined by our oulet gauging stations.
+The specific maps for this case study were created by cutting the global maps to the catchment of our oulet gauging station.
 The `cutmaps` tool from the [LISFLOOD utilities repository](https://github.com/ec-jrc/lisflood-utilities) allows you to perform this task.

 LISFLOOD requires a set of maps that define catchment properties such as topography, soil properties, land use, etc. LISFLOOD users are encouraged to produce their own maps following the protocol explained [here](https://ec-jrc.github.io/lisflood-code/4_Static-Maps-introduction/).
-European maps at 1 arcminute resolution and global maps at 3 arcminute resolution will be publicly available in 2023.
+[European maps](https://data.jrc.ec.europa.eu/dataset/f572c443-7466-4adf-87aa-c0847a169f23) at 1 arcminute resolution and [global maps](https://publications.jrc.ec.europa.eu/repository/handle/JRC132801) at 3 arcminute resolution are publicly available.

 #### 2.1.1 Static maps

 The vast majority of these maps are static, i.e., they do not change over time.
-These maps include the channel properties, land cover related maps, soil hydraulics, etc. Let's see how some of the soil hydraulis properties look like:
+These maps include the channel properties, land cover related maps, soil properties, etc. Let's see how some of the soil properties look like:

 ```python